0-knight/repo-on-arbitrum/README.md

 ---

-# Tax-Neutral by Design
+## Tax-Neutral by Design

 Repo transactions are legally recognized as **financing arrangements**, not asset sales.

-Even though title to the securities temporarily transfers to the lender, the borrower's contractual obligation to repurchase them means the transaction is treated as a **collateralized loan**.
+Even though title to the Treasuries temporarily transfers to the lender, the borrower's contractual obligation to repurchase them means the transaction is treated as a **collateralized loan**.

 Because of this, repo transactions typically **do not trigger capital gains realization**.